What Is Epilepsy?

 Epilepsy is generally classified into two main categories based on seizure type:

 - Generalized seizures.
-These seizures typically occur in both sides of the brain.
+Generalized seizures typically occur in both sides of the brain.
 Many forms of these seizures are genetically based.
-There is usually normal neurologic function between episodes.
+The patient usually has normal neurologic function between episodes.

 Partial Seizures (also called Focal Seizures)

 Partial (focal) seizures are subcategorized as "simple" or "complex partial":

 - Simple Partial Seizures.
 A person with a simple partial seizure (sometimes known as Jacksonian epilepsy) does not lose consciousness, but may experience confusion, jerking movements, tingling, or odd mental and emotional events.
 Such events may include deja vu, mild hallucinations, or extreme responses to smell and taste.
 After the seizure, the patient usually has temporary weakness in certain muscles.
 These seizures typically last about 90 seconds.